amankhullar/amankhullar.github.io/aboutme.md

+#Hi, nice to meet you!
 Inquisitive, amiable and hardworking are some adjectives used for me by the people who know me.

-I am Aman Khullar, a senior undergraduate student at the Netaji Subhas Universitty of Technology.
+I am Aman Khullar, a senior undergraduate student at the Netaji Subhas University of Technology.
 I am majoring in the field of Information Technology.

 ### Philosophy
 I ardently believe that we can change the world with constant and conscientious effort.